BreitBits/BreitBits/README.md

 ## ABOUT
 ### INTERESTS🚀
-My formation is MG Psychology and the basics in web developer.
+My formation is MG Psychology and the basics in Web Developer.
 I´m interested in continue learning in the skin of any company to grow in the skills programming.
 I´d like Collaborate with projects linked to Solutions in: